 However Tudor Southampton was not entirely impoverished.
-It became a manufacturing centre.
+It became a manufacturing center.
 In 1567 craftsmen fleeing religious persecution in Belgium settled in the town.
 They introduced the manufacture of serge cloth into England.
-Furthermore craftsmen from other English towns such as Salisbury came to work in Southampton.
+Furthermore, craftsmen from other English towns such as Salisbury came to work in Southampton.
 A survey in 1596 showed Southampton had a population of 4,200.

 There were 2 outbreaks of plague in Southampton in the 16th century, one in 1563 and one in 1581.
-But after each outbreak of plague the population of Southampton quickly recovered.
+But after each outbreak of plague, the population quickly recovered.
 There were always plenty of poor people from the countryside looking for work and they drifted into towns.

 In 1618 King James sold Southampton castle, which was now falling into ruin.
-The king visited Southampton and said it was 'one of the healthiest and sweetest towns in the kingdom'.
+The king visited the town and said it was 'one of the healthiest and sweetest towns in the kingdom'.

 SOUTHAMPTON IN THE 18th CENTURY

 In 1750 Prince Frederick went bathing in the sea at Southampton.
 He liked it so much he returned again the same year.
 Although he died the next year his 3 sons came to visit the town.
 Soon many rich visitors followed.
 People believed that bathing in seawater could heal many diseases.